CPD points - settlement agents

 The professional development subjects that CPD training must address are listed in the Settlement Agents Regulations 1982 (Schedule 1A).
 The list of subject areas is broad and endeavours to increase participants' industry knowledge and develop skills in relevant areas.

 What is the certificate of attendance and do I need to keep it?

 The certificate of attendance is evidence of your participation in the CPD program.
 Please keep it in a safe place as proof of your completion of the CPD activities.

-If I obtain a new triennial certificate during the year, do I need to obtain six CPD points for that year?
+If I obtain a new license and triennial certificate during the calendar year, do I need to obtain six CPD points for that year?

 What activities do I need to do?

-A full list of the approved core and electivie activities are listed on the CPD activities page.
+A full list of the approved core and elective activities are listed on the CPD activities page.

 Share this page: